Breaker Panel

 Your panel could have two kinds of circuit breakers.

-• Single-pole breakers are called single switches that have an amperage of between 15 and 20 amps.
-They are typical in circuits used by households that have 120 volts.
+- Single-pole breakers are classified as single switch having an amperage range of 15 and 20 amps.
+These switches are common in household circuits with 120 volts.

-• Double-pole breaker means the double switch that has two switches connected.
-These are specifically designed to handle more than 240 V, and come with greater amperage ratings.
-They can be connected to high-voltage circuits such as water heaters, furnaces and air-conditioning.
+- Double-pole breaker is the double switch that has two switches linked.
+They are made to operate at 240 V and have higher amperage ratings.
+These can be connected to high-voltage circuits, such as furnaces, water heaters and air-conditioning.

-You may find a sub-panel next to the main box in some instances.
-You might have an outbuilding you want to run on a separate system, or you’ve made changes to the electrical system of your home.
-When a backup generator is connected to the home’s electrical system, a sub-panel could be employed.
+You may find a sub-panel in addition to your main box in some instances.
+You might have an outbuilding that you require to operate on a separate system or due to having changed the electrical system in your home.
+If a backup generator has been connected to the electricity system, an electrical sub-panel could be used.

 The size that you need

-There is a possibility of a discussion about the rating of panel breaker panels when you read about panel upgrades and breaker panels.
+You may find some discussion on the ratings of panel breaker panels when you read about panel upgrades and breakers panels.
 The most common ratings discussed being 100 amp and 200amp.
-These ratings reflect the power of electricity of the panel.
+These ratings represent the power of electricity of the panel.

 100-amp

-The panels do not work in homes with central heating or air conditioning.
-A 100-amp panel could be used to provide power for lights, receptacles and appliances.
+The panels do not work in homes that have central heating or air conditioning.
+A 100-amp panel is utilized to power lights, receptacles and appliances.

 200-amp

-These boxes are standard for new construction and are used for an average electrical need.
-You might require a larger panel box if your house requires more electricity or is extremely large.
+They are a standard feature for new construction and can be used for an average electrical requirement.
+It is possible to require a bigger panel box if your home needs more power or is very big.

 250-amp